 Youth Rebuilding New Orleans - New Orleans, Louisiana

-One of the most deadly and destructive natural disasters in the history of the United States, Hurricane Katrina caused devastating effects that are still felt to this day.
+One of the most deadly and destructive natural disasters in the history of the United States, Hurricane Katrina caused devastating effects to New Orleans that are still felt to this day.
 Thankfully, organizations like Youth Rebuilding New Orleans (YRNO) have made an enormous difference to those whose lives were impacted by the storm.
 YRNO hosts volunteer groups of all sizes and ages, from school trips and church groups to individual families.
 As new homes continue to be built in the city's hardest hit areas, volunteers are needed to help with everything from demolition and framing to painting and landscaping.
 Teens who are at least 15 years old are encouraged to donate their time and energy to this important humanitarian cause.
 Children under 15 require a parent or guardian to be present.

 The Lanai Cat Sanctuary - Lanai City, Hawaii